Feather Pecking

 2.1.
 Nutritional Deficiencies

 Imagine craving a vital nutrient you’re not getting from your diet; your body would naturally compel you to find it elsewhere, right?
 That’s exactly what happens with our chickens.
 A deficiency in essential nutrients, particularly protein, can trigger feather pecking.
 Chickens instinctively seek out missing nutrients, and unfortunately, feathers become a target due to their protein content.
 Ensuring your flock receives a balanced diet, rich in all necessary vitamins and minerals, is crucial in mitigating this behavior.
+Giving your chickens Rosemary at this time can help.
+Just sprinkle rosemary leaves throughout their run and coop or plant a rosemary bush close to their enclosure that way they can pick at the leaves that grow through the wire.
+Having herbs to pick at gives them something to do when they may be bored and can definitely prevent feather picking.
 This not only promotes overall health but also curtails the likelihood of feather pecking driven by nutritional needs.

 2.2.Overcrowding and Stress